algorandfoundation/algokit-cli/docs/cli/index.md

 ## compile

-Compile smart contracts written in a high-level language to TEAL.
+Compile smart contracts and smart signatures written in a supported high-level language to a format deployable on the Algorand Virtual Machine (AVM).

 ```shell
 algokit compile [OPTIONS] COMMAND [ARGS]...